-A cyclone over Algeria pushes cold air southward over West Africa, causing a synoptic scale dust outbreak, in early March 2019.
+A cyclone over Algeria pushed cold air southward over west Africa, causing a synoptic scale dust outbreak, in early March 2019.

 09 March 2019